martinabeleda/autonomous-driving/README.md

 The password for the default user has been set to `picar`.

 First, I set up hotspot on my phone and connect both the Pi and my laptop to it.
+SSH instructions:

-To ssh into the pi:
+Marty's pi:

 ```
 pi@raspberrypi:~ $ ssh pi@192.168.43.94
 pi@192.168.43.94's password: picar
 ```

-Toms Pi:
+Tom's Pi:
 ```
 pi@raspberrypi:~ $ ssh pi@192.168.43.118
 pi@192.168.43.94's password: picar